What are Held to Maturity Securities?

 The commonest form of held to maturity securities bonds.
-We all know that stocks and shares of a company do not have any specific maturity date o they do not come under this securities.
-This classification of securities is mainly done for accounting purposes as each type of security has its own characteristics and are treated differently regarding changes in held to maturity investment values, related gains, and losses in the books of the company’s financials.
+We all know that stocks and shares of a company do not have any specific maturity date o they do not come under these securities.
+This classification of securities is mainly done for accounting purposes as each type of security has its characteristics and are treated differently regarding changes in held to maturity investment values, related gains, and losses in the books of the company’s financials.
 These securities are considered a current asset if the maturity date is of one year or less.
-But if the maturity date is of a longer time period they are considered as long-term assets and are recorded in the balance sheet of a company as the amortized cost.
-In a stark contrast to this, held to maturity investment held for trade or available for sale come under fair value.
+But if the maturity date is of a longer period, they are considered as long-term assets and are recorded in the balance sheet of a companyBalance Sheet Of A CompanyA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. as the amortized cost.
+In stark contrast to this, held to maturity investment held for trade or available for sale come under fair value.

 Held to Maturity Securities Example

-Jet Blue Held to Maturity Securities Example
+Jet Blue Example

 source: Jet Blue SEC Filings

 We note that Jet Blue’s Held to Maturity Securities include Treasury Notes and Corporate Bonds.
 It had a total of $256 million HTM securities.